krishnakumar-m/array-sql-filter/README.md

 Inclusion of the library adds where(), select() and orderBy() capabilities to object arrays.

 1. where() - Accepts SQL query string as parameter.
 Simulates SQL WHERE clause.
 Handles all expressions including BETWEEN and IN clauses.
 Scalars and Aggregate functions are not supported yet.
 2. select() - Simulates SQL SELECT.
 3. orderBy() - Simulates SQL ORDER BY.
+4. joinOn() - Simulates SQL INNER JOIN.
+(Experimental) Takes the join field (or the join expression) as the first parameter and the array to be joined as the next.

 For testing, include [sql-where.js](https://github.com/krishnakumar-m/array-sql-filter/blob/master/src/sql-where.js) in your project